mozilla/learning-networks/clubs/comms_template/content.md

 - Welcome to the Mozilla Rio Club.

-## Step 2.
-What about a Logo?
+### Create your own Logo

-We welcome you to use this template to create a logo or use this file that incorporates the “Mozilla Clubs” wordmark.
+We welcome you to use this template to create a logo or use [this](https://github.com/mozilla/mozillaclubs/blob/master/designresources/Mozilla%20Clubs%20Logo/logo_particular_club.svg) file that incorporates the “Mozilla Clubs” wordmark.

+<iframe width="760" height="305" src="https://thimbleprojects.org/carotejada/272301/"></iframe>

 Standalone uses of the “Mozilla” and “Mozilla Clubs” wordmarks are limited to what is permitted under the Mozilla Trademark Policyand our brand principles.
 These guidelines do not give you additional permissions to use those or other Mozilla logos such as the Firefox logo.

-<iframe width="760" height="305" src="https://thimbleprojects.org/carotejada/272301/"></iframe>

 ### Color palette